 - 5. There is currently a very limited range of cannabinoid medicines being produced by pharmaceutical companies.
 To date Sativex, a medicine which contains a fixed combination of two of the active ingredients derived from cannabis, is the only approved cannabinoid medicine available in New Zealand.
 Sativex is approved to treat extreme spasticity linked with multiple sclerosis.
 Approval to prescribe Sativex is considered on a case-by-case basis. - 6.
-To date, the Ministry has considered 49 applications to prescribe Sativex for multiple sclerosis and a variety of off-label conditions given for 48 patients, Withheld under S9 (2)(a) of the Official Informator Of the 48 approvals given to date, two of patients have been Act 198, runded by ACC, all other patients are self-funding their treatment. - 7.
-Sativex is not currently funded by PHARMAC and costs approximately \$1000 per month per patient.
+To date, the Ministry has considered 49 applications to prescribe Sativex for multiple sclerosis and a variety of off-label conditions including chronic pain and Dravet Syndrome.
+Approval has been given for 48 patients.

+Of the 48 approvals given to date, two of patients have been funded by ACC, all other patients are self-funding their treatment.

+7. Sativex is not currently funded by PHARMAC and costs approximately \$1000 per month per patient.
 Under PHARMAC's Named Patient Pharmaceutical Assessment (NPPA) policy applications can be made for funded treatment for an individual, outside of the Schedule decision-making process.
 PHARMAC has received eight NPPA applications for Sativex, none of which have been successful.